behemoth0132/Super-Mario-Arcade/README.md

     update(0); //love your nested functions
 }

-swing(start); This piece of code allows the wrap around the gamer to swing.
+swing(start); This piece of code allows the wrap around the game to swing.
 ```
 # FUTURE CONSIDERATIONS